True or false? Great singers are born great!

 Okay, here it is, the 3rd ingredient in your new and improved singing voice is called the “Accelerator Effect.”

 Think about how you drive a car.
 If you want it to move forward faster, you need to push the accelerator pedal down.
 If you want to go slow, you push it down a little.
 If you want to go fast, you push it down farther.
 Whether you have an old clunker car, or a racecar, that’s how it works.
-And that’s how the singing voice works as well.
+And that’s how to develop your singing voice with these techniques.
 If you want great sound to come out, you have to get control of the way the air comes out of your mouth, after all, the air is carrying the sound out.
 The best way to get that kind of control is to understand that your stomach area can function like an accelerator pedal.

 When you inhale, you’re supposed to breath in through your nose and pretend that you have a balloon in your stomach.
 So your tummy needs to come forward as that happens.
 Now, here’s the important part.
 As you sing, you must let your stomach fall back in slowly as the sound comes out of your mouth.
 That’s the “Accelerator Effect”.
 Bringing your stomach in that way, like the pedal on a car, will send the perfect amount of air to your vocal cords.
 That will most certainly make you sing better.
 This 3rd secret is probably more important than the other 2.
 Having control of the air will make you sound infinitely better.
 It will help everything, and especially help you stay on pitch… sing the right notes and the right time.
 So really focus on this technique.